Syugen/simple-router/README.md

 # Simple Router
--- README.md written by Yuan Zhou
+This README.md is written by Yuan Zhou
 ## Introduction
 Write a simple router with a static routing table.
 The router receives raw Ethernet frames, processes the packets just like a real router, then forwards them to the correct outgoing interface.
 ## Get Started